Ashutosh-510/WeatherApp-Servlet-Java/README.md

 To run this project first setup eclipse in your computer

-Download Servlet and tomcat server
+Download and Install Servlet and tomcat server

 - Servlet and tomcat download tutorial :- https://youtu.be/OuBUUkQfBYM?si=5VwYqs57AVA32Tpm